mautic/developer-documentation/source/includes/_api_endpoint_emails.md

 }
 ```

-### Send Custom HTML to Contact
+### Send Custom HTML email to Contact
 ```php
 <?php
 $email = $emailApi->sendCustomToContact($emailId, $params);
 ```
-Send a custom HTML to existing contact.
-This event is saved to contact's profile, same like button Send email from contact's detail page.
+Send a custom HTML email to an existing contact.
+This event is saved to contact's profile, same behavior as Send email button from contact's detail page.

 #### HTTP Request